KyCodeHuynh/Hail/README.md

 TODO: What does our acknowledgement number specify?

 TODO: How do we specify flags?
-A control code field for:
+A control code field?

 * SYN
 * SYN ACK